argha1992/Transport-on-active-membrane/README.md

 ## Examples
 To help you get started, here are some example commands and expected outcomes:

-Correlated Flow Analysis: Run correlated_flow.py to analyze how lipid molecules move relative to each other over time.
-This script outputs a file containing the radial distribution functions and displacement-displacement correlation functions.
+Correlated Flow Analysis MARTINI lipids: Run correlated_flow.py to analyze how lipid molecules move relative to each other over time within a radius.
+This script outputs a .txt file containing the radial distribution functions and displacement-displacement correlation as a function of radius.

-Mean Squared Displacement Analysis: Use msd_grid_timeavg.py to calculate the MSD of selected atoms or lipids.
-This helps in understanding their diffusive behavior in the membrane environment.
+Mean Squared Displacement Analysis for MARTINI lipids: Use msd_grid_timeavg.py to calculate the time-averaged MSD of selected atoms or lipids in a grid box.
+This script outputs a .txt file containing the timestep and MSD for each grids.

+Equilibrium and non-equilibrium Lattice simulation:

+Mean Squared Displacement Analysis for lattice:

 ## Output Data
 The scripts generate output files containing the analysis results.
 For example, displacement vectors, MSD values, and correlation functions.
 These files are saved in specified directories or alongside the input files, depending on the script's configuration.